bstellato/optimization-docker/README.md

 The easiest way to run this image is using Docker Compose:

-1. Make sure you have Docker Compose installed (it comes with Docker Desktop)
+1. Go to folder where you unpacked the startup files
-2. **Simply double-click** one of these files:
+2. **Double-click** the appropriate file for your operating system:

    **On Mac:**